Legendrian knots and constructible sheaves

 Figure \ref{fig:verthopf}, shows the vertical Hopf link.

-Here we indicate how objects can fail to be globally legible.
+Here we indicate the difficulties in finding globally legible objects.
+We describe a family of sheaves on the vertical Hopf link that we suspect cannot be represented by a legible diagram.
 By Proposition \ref{prop:braidlegible}, if we restrict attention to the region between the two dashed lines and view it as a front diagram, then all objects are legible.
 However, their descriptions may take the following form:

 where $[U \to V \to W]$ denotes a three-term chain complex, $\alpha, \beta,\gamma \in k$, $d_2$ is the row vector $(\alpha,\beta,\gamma)$, and $d_1$ is in the kernel of $d_2$.
 The maps are identities where possible and zero elsewhere, except for the three maps of the form $k \to k^3$ which are $(1,0,0)$ at the left, $(0,1,0)$ in the middle, and $(0,0,1)$ at the right.
-The crossing condition amounts to the statement that $\alpha$ and $\gamma$ are nonzero, and $d_1$ is neither of the form $(x,y,0)$ nor $(0,y,z)$
+The crossing condition amounts to the statement that $\alpha$ and $\gamma$ are nonzero, and $d_1$ is neither of the form $(x,y,0)$ nor $(0,y,z)$.